-If you found this post whilst searching for of a list of the best places to eat brunch in Barcelona you may want to click the back button now!
+If you found this post whilst searching for a list of the best places to eat brunch in Barcelona, you may want to click the back button now!
 Let’s face it, as much as I enjoy hash browns, French toast, huevos rancheros or broccoli and cheese frittata.
 The truth is, the majority of Barcelona residents don’t do brunch.

 How to Eat Breakfast Like a Local in Barcelona